finos/common-domain-model/docs/securities-lending.md

 and takes cash as collateral from a cash pool held by the lender on behalf of the borrower.

-Loans against cash collateral are formed as a `ContractualProduct` that includes an `InterestRatePayout` for the cash collateral, held under `economicTerms->collateral`, and an `AssetPayout` for the security being lent, held under `economicTerms->payout`.
+Loans against cash collateral are formed as a `NonTransferableProduct` that includes an `SettlementPayout` for the cash collateral, held under `economicTerms->collateral`, and an `AssetPayout` for the security being lent, held under `economicTerms->payout`.